 Our measure of success

-At All Hallows, we do not judge success by our outstanding scholarship record - 65% of Year 8 pupils going on to schools in the UK in 2018 did so with a scholarship or award - nor by our Common Entrance record where all pupils in recent years gained access to the senior school of their choice.
+At All Hallows, we do not judge success by our outstanding scholarship record - around 65% of Year 8 pupils go on to schools in the UK each year with a scholarship or award - nor by our Common Entrance record where all pupils in recent years gained access to the senior school of their choice.
 We measure success on a daily basis, at an individual level, where children are pushing personal boundaries and achieving milestones.
 Qualities we aim to engender in our pupils include compassion, resilience, creativity in thinking, a willingness to take risks and an ability to be inclusive and make friends.
 Opportunities for responsibility and leadership at the top of the school are an important part of this process, as well as the comprehensive post Common Entrance programme the children enjoy following their exams.